dfinity/motoko/design/StableRegions-20230209.md

 the implementation grows by a "page block" (8MB) at a time.

-This choice means that there are 120 pages per page block, and that the maximum number of regions and region blocks are eacg relatively small (32k each).
+This choice means that there are 120 pages per page block, and that the maximum number of regions and region blocks are each relatively small (32k each).
 Consequently, they can each be identified with a 2-byte identifier, and we can pre-allocate tables to store certain relations about them, which is critical.